Third Culture Faith: Discovering God in the Flux

 Third culture faith is resilient.

-It learns how to hold onto God when the map changes.
+It learns how to hold onto God when the whole context changes.

 This is important because people today aren’t just asking, “What do I believe?”